Intuition Machines versus Algebraic Minds

 Marcus appears to have conflated the requirements for a highly engineered cognitive system with the requirements for AGI.
 In some cases, the problems are related, but not every time.

 However, there’s just one reason why Gary Marcus is wrong about Deep Learning and AGI.
-General Intelligence as we find in humans are not ‘algebraic minds’, rather they are intuition machines.
+General Intelligence, as we see in humans, is not ‘algebraic minds’, rather they are intuition machines.
 That makes the difference in how we believe the approach to AGI should proceed.
 Marcus’ Algebraic Mind approach reminds me of the “Intelligent Design” arguments made by creationists.
 According to them, there is no probable way that evolution can evolve an eye-ball.
 However, this is the argument that Deep Learning researchers assert: innate cognitive machinery can be grown from learning methods and not through design.